Medically reviewed on August 30, 2018.

 -Evaluate for the presence of acidosis, including ketoacidosis in symptomatic patients.

--Monitor legs and feet for any new pain, tenderness, sore, ulcer, or infection.
+-Monitor legs and feet for any new pain, tenderness, sores, ulcers, or infections.

 -Patients experiencing symptoms of ketoacidosis such as difficulty breathing, nausea, vomiting, abdominal pain, confusion, and unusual fatigue, or sleepiness should be instructed to seek immediate medical attention.